By Michael Lanza

 There’s a reason so few people come here: It’s a hard place to see much of.
 Access is limited, with just one road crossing the park, and it’s closed in winter.
 And for the most part, that road sits at lower elevations, within the forest.
 Seeing the full grandeur of these mountains—the endless rows of knife-like pinnacles, the lush green valleys shooting up thousands of feet to jagged peaks, the greatest bastion of glaciers in the Lower 48—requires a lot of uphill hiking.
 But for that entrance fee of substantial sweat, the prize is having some of America’s finest mountain scenery to yourself.

 Generations of climbers have explored the North Cascades, and backpackers enjoy its incredible scenery and solitude on multi-day hikes.
 The terrain makes these mountains challenging to see on dayhikes—but not impossible.
-I’ve described below my favorite dayhikes in the park, and one just outside its boundary, ranging from seven to 14 miles, each different in character and well worth a place on your tick list.
+This story describes my favorite dayhikes in the park, and one just outside its boundary, ranging from seven to 14 miles, each different in character and well worth a place on your tick list.

 Cascade Pass has seen human footprints for centuries.
 The area’s native tribes called it “Stehekin,” meaning “the way through,” a name which has stuck to the river draining southeast of the pass and the tiny village near the river’s mouth, at the head of 50-mile-long Lake Chelan.
 Explorers, trappers, and prospectors tramped over the pass in the 19th century, but enjoyed limited success in exploiting the region’s natural resources, due to its remoteness and harsh climate.